bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 | .00				    | Dangerous curve to the right      			|

-The fifth sign was recognized correctly with a 100% confidence.
+The fifth sign was recognized correctly with 100% confidence.
+The classifier is firing on all cylinders here when the top two probabilities are “no passing” and “end of no passing” for vehicles over 3.5 metric tons.
+Although the second best probability was miniscule, it’s still interesting that it was listed in the top 5.
+It demonstrates a well behaving model for this particular real-world image.
+Obviously in the real world the difference between a pass zone and no pass zone is critical and it’s important to get that right 100% of the time.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|